Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: UQ-PredGAN for Uncertainty Quantification

-In this section, we present a method to quantify uncertainty in the presence of observed data.
-The GAN only needs to be trained with the priors (unconditional simulations) from the high-fidelity numerical simulation.
-The data assimilation and uncertainty quantification are performed within the GAN using the newly proposed loss functions and taking advantage of automatic differentiation.

-\subsection{UQ-PredGAN for Uncertainty Quantification}
+\section{UQ-PredGAN for Uncertainty Quantification}

 The computation of a single model that matches the observed data is usually insufficient to quantify risks and uncertainties.
 Data assimilation is generally an ill-posed inverse problem \citep{tarantola:05,oliver:08}, hence several models can match the observed data, within some tolerance (as in Figure \ref{fig:DA-Predexample}).
-In order to quantify uncertainty, we propose in this paper a ROM named Uncertainty Quantification Predictive GAN (UQ-PredGAN).
-This method is inspired by the RML as a way of sampling a posterior distribution conditioned to observed data.
-In the RML, the numerical simulation is used to predict forward, and for each sample, an optimisation (data assimilation) is performed to condition the models to the observed data.
-The challenge is usually to perform the optimisation, since the high-fidelity numerical simulation needs to be run several times and usually adjoints are not present.
+In order to quantify uncertainty, we propose in this work a ROM named Uncertainty Quantification Predictive GAN (UQ-PredGAN).
+This method is inspired by the RML (or RTO) as a way of sampling a posterior distribution conditioned to observed data.
+In the RML/RTO, the numerical simulation is used to predict forward, and for each sample, an optimisation (data assimilation) is performed to condition the models to the observed data.
+The challenge is usually to perform the optimisation, since the full-order numerical simulation needs to be run several times and usually adjoints are not present.
 In this work, the proposed method UQ-PredGAN can compute uncertainties relying just on a set of unconditioned numerical simulations.
-The predictions, data assimilation and uncertainty quantification are performed using the inherent adjoint capability present on GAN, and no additional high-fidelity numerical simulations, other than those used for training the GAN, are required.
+The prediction, data assimilation and uncertainty quantification are performed using the inherent adjoint capability present within neural networks, and no additional full-order numerical simulations, other than those used for training the GAN, are required.

-The idea is to generate several models that match the observed data and can quantify the uncertainty in the model states (outputs) and models parameters (inputs).
-To this end, we perform several data assimilations using the DA-PredGAN algorithm with the modified loss functions
+The idea is to generate several models that match the observed data and can quantify the uncertainty in the model states and model parameters.
+To this end, we perform several data assimilations using the DA-PredGAN algorithm with the modified optimisation process for each forward/backward time step,